whyer/Documently/README.md

 There are two sample clients: one WPF Client with a nice UI and one console application for a quick start.
 Before using them, you need to compile the solution and start the `Documently.Domain.Service` console application.
 This is the domain service that handles the domain logic and broadcasts the (domain) events.

+Once both RavenDB and the Domain Service are started without error messages, start one of the clients, or both and try it out!

 ## Credits

 The sample is based on code by: